Table of Contents

 • Does your expected workload justify setting up a commissary kitchen, or is it more logical to rent a shared or host kitchen first?

-• Which products will you prep in the central production kitchen, and which ones should be cooked on-site to ensure the best customer experience?
+• Which products will you prep in the central production kitchen, and which should be cooked on-site to ensure the best customer experience?

 • What equipment, layout, and storage space will your kitchen need to meet demand?